-disintegration [7-9].
+The posterior portion of the heel, which contains the inflexible Achilles tendon, has a low subcutaneous fat volume, making it vulnerable to pressure and tissue disintegration [7-9].
 The heel is made up of skin covering the reticular dermis and avascular fat contained in fibrous septa compartments supplied by blood vessels [8].
-The sole muscle in the heel is the thin layer of panniculus carnosus muscle, which is likely responsible for forming HPIs [7, 8].
+The sole muscle in the heel is the thin layer of panniculus carnosus muscle, which is likely responsible for forming heel pressure injuries (PU) [7, 8].
 Heel PU may appear as dark, dry eschar areas or rankles packed with fluids or blood that eventually re-epithelialize behind the eschar [10].
-The degree of tension applied is not often reflected in the severity of a HPIs [7].
+The degree of tension applied is not often reflected in the severity of a heel pressure injury [7].
 Early detection of tissue damage using skin staining may lead to more potent anticipation training and less severe skin damage.
-Subepidermal moisture (SEM) is a biophysical measurement used to represent oedema in tissues below the layer corneum to distinguish it from moisture on the outer layer of the epidermis [11].
-HPIs are most common in bedridden people, as persistent pressure from lying flat for prolonged periods compresses blood vessels, limiting blood flow to the tissue, leading to ulcer development and cell death.
+Subepidermal Moisture (SEM) is a biophysical measurement used to represent oedema in tissues below the layer corneum to distinguish it from moisture on the outer layer of the epidermis [11].
+Heel pressure injuries are most common in bedridden people, as persistent pressure from lying flat for prolonged periods compresses blood vessels, limiting blood flow to the tissue, leading to ulcer development and cell death.
 Preventive measures can improve early detection and prevention strategies [5].